LuxunXu/ChatbotDataset/README.md

 # ChatbotDataset

-This dataset consists of ...
+This dataset consists of transactional chatbot logs.

+More details to be added.